tsujamin/digi-approval/design/design.md

 + A location basis: for a location, what approvals have been granted?
 + A "state" basis: how many approvals are pending?
 How many have been granted/rejected recently?
 By whom?

-All reports can be generated by managers and administrators.
+All reports can be generated by delegators and administrators.
 Some reports (calendar/location) can be generated by approvers so as they do not double-book events.

 ### Additional notes ###
 + In order for the pre-filling of related data to work, administrators must be able to tag questions in a way the system can understand (i.e. not just by the name of the question).